edumco/automation-resources/README.md

 Most of the contents are in English but there will be contents in Spanish or Portuguese.

-This list is a continuos work and you can help by sending suggestions via pull request or issue.
+This list is a continuous work and you can help by sending suggestions via pull request or issue.

 ### Index